RodrigoGViana/Talleres-web/pages/Python2.md

 description: How to make an independent website with GitHub Pages.
 ---

-A partir de la siguiente actividad, iremos presentando diferentes herramientas para llevar a cabo de las distintas tareas.
+A partir de la siguiente actividad iremos presentando diferentes herramientas para llevar a cabo de las distintas tareas.

 **Actividad 1**